Core Idea

 - “Option B costs more but reduces risk and enables faster future changes”

-- Transforms negotiation from adversarial (architect vs. business) to collaborative (choosing the best trade-off together)
+- Transforms negotiation from adversarial to collaborative

 Why This Matters